 |---|---|---|---|---|

-† CFC (Countrywide, 2008), REVLON, PCG (PG&E, 2019), and CHKAQ (Chesapeake, 2020) have 0–1 filing pairs in our corpus — insufficient history to compute a meaningful drift score.
+† REVLON and CHKAQ (Chesapeake) have a single, sparsely-parsed filing pair in our corpus — insufficient history to compute a meaningful change score.
 We count them as misses to avoid cherry-picking.
 The score requires at least two consecutive filings to measure change.
+(Party City, by contrast, has full history but its distress vocabulary is common enough across the corpus that the corpus-wide weighting discounts it — a genuine miss, not a data gap.)

-False positives: 6 of 30 stable reference companies generated above-ceiling scores at some point.
-Four of the six occurred during the COVID disruption years (2020–2021), when market-wide language shifts reduced the specificity of peer normalization.
-One (RTX) followed a major corporate merger that produced large language changes for structural reasons.
+False positives: 8 of 30 stable reference companies generated above-ceiling scores at some point — dominated by large financials (JPM, RTX).
+Some occurred during the COVID disruption years (2020–2021), when corpus-wide language shifts reduced the discriminating power of the period normalization.
+Others (e.g. RTX) followed a major corporate merger that produced large language changes for structural reasons.

 FilingDrift is built by Latent Systems, a small team of ML researchers based in Paris.
 We all have PhDs in machine learning.
 Our research focuses on training embedding models and studying the geometry of the spaces they produce: how meaning is encoded in high-dimensional representations, and what structural properties of those spaces can be exploited for detection, classification, and anomaly scoring.

 FilingDrift grew out of that work.
-The question was whether financial distress leaves a detectable signature in the geometry of how a company writes about itself over time, and whether that signature appears before prices move.
-The signal here — cross-sectional peer normalization applied to sentence-embedding drift — is a direct application of our research.
+The question was whether financial distress leaves a detectable signature in how a company's filing language changes over time, and whether that signature appears before prices move.
+The core signal is a directed phrase-frequency change normalized across the whole corpus (with a secondary sentence-embedding component drawn directly from our research on representation geometry).

 We are not a hedge fund, a financial services firm, or a consultancy.
 FilingDrift is a research product of an independent research company.